ngs-doo/dsl-compiler-client/README.md

 ###Getting started

 Browse [dsl-platform](https://dsl-platform.com/) to get a feeling of supported DSL constructs.
-Compiler comes with a free offline version, but it requires Mono/.NET on the system.
+Compiler requires Mono/.NET on the system.

 Think about your domain - DSL is designed to get out of the way while modeling.
 Write some DSL which captures everything you need from it.